 However, before I can determine the cause and fix it, I have to figure out what the possible causes are.

-By using a cause and effect diagram, I can list out all potential causes.
+By using a cause and effect diagram, I can list out as many potential causes as I can think of.
 Then I can investigate each potential cause and eliminate them until I get to the real cause (or causes).
 It may sound tedious but it’s the only way to be sure that some causes were not prematurely eliminated.

-We use the MVPS (Material, Vendors, People, Systems) and MCPS (Method, Code, People, Systems) common causes as starting points in these case studies.
+We use the MVPS (Material, Vendors, People, Systems) and MCPS (Method, Code, People, Systems) common cause categories as starting points in these case studies.

 Low Developer Velocity: Causes and Effects